 In light of the extremely broad and diverse range of collateral (including AIG's ownership interest in numerous nonpublic companies) and guarantees securing advances under the Revolving Credit Facility and the term of the credit facility, it is difficult to estimate with precision the aggregate value that ultimately will or may be received in the future from the sale of collateral or the enforcement of guarantees supporting the Revolving Credit Facility or from the sale of assets of the two SPVs, AIA Aurora LLC and ALICO Holdings LLC (including any noncash consideration that may be received in connection with the sale of the assets of the AIA or ALICO SPVs), and disclosure of any such estimate could interfere with the goal of maximizing value through the company's global divestiture program and, consequently, diminish the proceeds available to repay the loan or redeem the preferred interests held by the FRBNY in the AIA and ALICO SPVs.
-However, based on the substantial assets and operations supporting repayment of the loan or redemption of the preferred interests, the terms of the agreement entered into by AIG for the sale of American Life Insurance Company (ALICO), the capital and capital commitments provided to AIG under the TARP, and the most recently completed quarterly review of the security arrangements supporting the Revolving Credit Facility conducted as of June 30, 2010, by the FRBNY supported by analyses performed by its advisors, the Federal Reserve anticipates that the loans provided by the Federal Reserve under the Revolving Credit Facility, including interest and commitment fees under the modified terms of the facility, will be fully repaid and the face value of the preferred interests in the AIA and ALICO SPVs, plus accrued dividends, will be received.
+However, based on the substantial assets and operations supporting repayment of the loan or redemption of the preferred interests, the proceeds received from the sale of American Life Insurance Company (ALICO) to MetLife, Inc. and from the initial public offering of American International Assurance Company, Ltd. (AIA), the capital and capital commitments provided to AIG under the TARP, the terms of the comprehensive recapitalization plan announced by AIG on September 30, 2010, and the most recently completed quarterly review of the security arrangements supporting the Revolving Credit Facility conducted as of September 30, 2010, by the FRBNY supported by analyses performed by its advisors, the Federal Reserve anticipates that the loans provided by the Federal Reserve under the Revolving Credit Facility, including interest and commitment fees under the modified terms of the facility, will be fully repaid and the face value of the preferred interests in the AIA and ALICO SPVs, plus accrued dividends, will be received.
 Accordingly, the Federal Reserve anticipates that the facility will not result in any net loss to the Federal Reserve or taxpayers.